 14. Shutter Island (2010)

-‘Shutter Island’ is nowhere near Martin Scorsese’s best work but it would be unfair to deny the craft of it.
+‘Shutter Island’ is nowhere near Martin Scorsese‘s best work but it would be unfair to deny the craft of it.
 With stunning visuals, Scorsese beautifully translates the paranoia of a man who, apparently, has visited a frightening, isolated mental asylum as part of investigating the disappearance of a woman.
 On repeat viewings you see that the film offers subtle hints and clues regarding the truth of its protagonist and his mental state.
-‘Shutter Island’ is a film of possibilities and the film’s ending is one that calls for hours of discussion from your friends.
+‘Shutter Island’ is a film of possibilities and the movie’s ending is one that calls for hours of discussion from your friends.
 Does Ted realise his own state of mind?
-Was he really paranoid or the entire plot just a game play to mask his guilt?
+Was he really paranoid or was the entire plot just a game play to mask his guilt?
 And so it goes on…

 Read More: Best Gangster Movies of All Time

 13. Fight Club (1999)